Sophivorus/EasyWiki/README.md

     - `getNamespaces()`
     - `getToken()`

-If none of the shorthand methods serves your needs, you can always fallback to the base methods.
+If none of the shorthand methods serves your needs, you can always call the base methods directly.

 ## Manual